rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 > type of the cast expression on a list type, and for providing a replacement
 > suggestion in the IDE.

+#### 2.1.5 Sequence Types

+<pre><code>XdmSequenceType
+├─── XdmItemType
+├─── XdmSequenceTypeList
+└─── XdmSequenceTypeUnion
+</code></pre>

+An `XdmSequenceType` is any of the `SequenceType` symbols.
+It provides access to the *lower bound*, *upper bound*, and *item type* values of that sequence type, as well as a *type name* used for presenting the type to the user.

+An `XdmItemType` is any of the `ItemType` symbols that represent a sequence of size one whose item type is itself.
+An item type has a *type class* property that is the Java `Class` of the item.
+This is one of the interfaces defined in parts 1 to 3 of this section.

+An `XdmSequenceTypeList` is an instance of the `SequenceTypeList` symbol used in a `TypedFunctionTest`.
+It is a comma-separated list of *sequence types* that define the type of each item in an `ArgumentList`.

+An `XdmSequenceTypeUnion` is an instance of the `SequenceTypeUnion` symbol used in a `typeswitch` expression or parenthesized sequence type.
+It is a `|`-separated list of *sequence types* that define the possible types of a sequence type such as the *operand expression* in a `TypeswitchExpr`.

+Each PSI element in the `SequenceType` EBNF implements one of these interfaces, defining the properties according to the specific sequence type.
+This is limited to the information available at parse time, so precise values for the lower and upper bounds of XMLSchema types are not defined.¹ It should be possible to calculate the precise bounds as needed on the resolved types.

+1. This is primarily for performance reasons.
+Identifying the precise XMLSchema type requires expanding the namespace of the `AtomicOrUnionType`, locating the bound namespace, locating the type within the schema files, and then calculating the bounds from that type.
+If any of the context above the schema type, such as the schema namespace, changes then the type and everything it depends on need to be recalculated.

 ## 3 Type Manipulation

 ### 3.1 Upper and Lower Bounds